 (Want to receive more corruption report updates?
 Subscribe here!)

 Corruption does not impede business in Switzerland.
 Interactions with public officials are transparent, and corruption is not common to any particular public sector.
 Bribery in the private sector is a concern given the large number of business headquarters in the country and the importance of financial institutions.
-The Swiss Criminal Code criminalises active and passive bribery and the bribery of foreign public officials, while bribery in the private sector is criminalised under the Unfair Competition Act.
+The Swiss Criminal Code criminalizes active and passive bribery and the bribery of foreign public officials, while bribery in the private sector is criminalized under the Unfair Competition Act.
 A company can be criminally prosecuted and ordered to pay a fine of up to CHF 5 million for acts of corruption committed by individuals working on its behalf.
 Although the notion of facilitation payments does not exist in Swiss anti-bribery laws, authorities have clarified that they are considered illegal under most circumstances.
-Gifts and hospitality can be considered illegal depending on the value, intent and benefit obtained.
+Gifts and hospitality can be considered illegal depending on the value, intent, and benefit obtained.

 GAN Integrity Solutions

 Judicial corruption is not a problem in Switzerland.
-The organisation of the judiciary differs between cantons, and specialised commercial courts are located in Zurich, Bern, St. Gallen and Aargau.
+The organization of the judiciary differs between cantons, and specialized commercial courts are located in Zurich, Bern, St. Gallen and Aargau.
 The court system is independent, competent and fair, and is considered effective in settling commercial disputes and providing strong protection of private property rights (GCR 2015-2016; ICS 2015).
 Swiss citizens do not believe the judicial system is corrupt (GCB 2013).
 Switzerland is a member of the International Centre for Settlement of Investment Disputes (ICSID) and is a signatory to the New York Convention 1958 on the Recognition and Enforcement of Foreign Arbitral Awards.

 Businesses do not face any corruption risks when dealing with the Swiss police, and the police force enjoys a high level of public trust (GCB 2013).
 The reliability of police services to protect companies from crime is considered very high (GCR 2015-2016).
 Isolated incidents of police corruption do occur, but the government has effective mechanisms to investigate and punish abuse (HRR 2014).

 Companies are not likely to encounter corruption when obtaining public services in Switzerland.
 Swiss public institutions are among the most effective and transparent in the world, and the regulatory environment is transparent, non-discriminatory and encouraging for investors (GCR 2015-2016; ICS 2015).
-It is not considered burdensome to deal with government administrative requirements (permits, licences, reporting, etc.), and companies report that irregular payments and bribes almost never occur when obtaining public utilities, business permits or licences (GCR 2015-2016).
+It is not considered burdensome to deal with government administrative requirements (permits, licenses, reporting, etc.), and companies report that irregular payments and bribes almost never occur when obtaining public utilities, business permits or licenses (GCR 2015-2016).
 Switzerland has also eased the process of starting a business by introducing online procedures (DB 2015).

 The Swiss tax administration is not affected by corruption, and the legislation on direct taxes of the confederation, cantons and townships prohibits the tax deductibility of bribes (ICS 2015).
 Paying taxes is significantly less time consuming on average compared to other OECD countries (DB 2015).
 Being the world’s largest financial center, Switzerland has been criticised for not implementing the necessary measures to prevent tax evasion and money laundering.
 In one case, Credit Suisse pleaded guilty to helping US citizens evade taxes.
 The bank reached a settlement with US prosecutors, who had pressed the criminal charges to pay USD 2.5 billion in penalties (FitW 2015).